 This issue of the Green American points you toward the healthiest products, explains the US system for reviewing the chemicals in body care products, and dives into strategies for making green living more… Featured Articles:

 9 Toxic Ingredients to Avoid in Personal Care Products

 Our Interview With the Makers of the Oscar-Nominated Short "Sun Come Up"

 When we wrote about the city of San Francisco's recent cell-phone radiation precautions in the Nov/Dec 2010 Green American, not all of our readers and members were thrilled.
 And not all took the warnings seriously.

 So for the Jan/Feb 2011 issue, we decided to tackle the subject in depth.
-Editor Tracy Fernandez Rysavy says she expected to turn up "inconclusive evidence… Featured Articles:
+Editor Tracy Fernandez Rysavy says she expected to turn up "inconclusive… Featured Articles:

 Cell Phone Radiation: An Interview With Dr. Devra Davis

 To curb the climate crisis, increase national security, and avoid economic disaster as peak oil looms, it's time to accelerate energy efficiency.

 Green America's simple, doable proposition is this: Let's each cut our energy use by 50 percent in the next five years -- just ten percent per year.
 Sound ambitious?
 The city of Juneau, AK, nearly reached that threshold in just… Featured Articles:

 10 Easy Ways to Save on Energy